Godfrey-Marosha/vetro-app/README.md

 # node modules
 Please make sure you extract the node_modules.zip folder to the main file.
 Files are over a 200.

+# adding authentication in Express
+Okta middleware takes care of the login using the app.use(oidc.router).
+Now, we can visit http://localhost:3000/home to login which directs us to the Okta login page.